 Nothing about the Royal Enfield J1D is known except for the launch timeline and the codename itself.
 It is being said that this model will be launched in April 2020.
 Royal Enfield J1D price is likely to be revealed later around launch.

 Recently, Royal Enfield filed trademark applications for two new names - Flying Flea and Roadster.
 In the past, the company had also done the same for Sherpa and Hunter.
-While registering the names doesn’t actually confirm the arrival of a new product, speculations are being made that one of these four names could be used for the J1D.
+While registering the names doesn’t actually confirm the arrival of a new product, speculations are being made that one of these four names could be used for the Royal Enfield J1D.

 [Source: Car and Bike]